RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/project-management/notion.md

 ## Setting up Notion for your team
 Individual university students and teachers who associate their accounts with their school email addresses can get Notion’s Plus Plan for free.
-With this plan, one member in the team can host a teamspace which can be accessed and edited by upto 100 members.
+With this plan, one member in the team can host a teamspace which can be accessed and edited by upto 100 guests (Notion users).
 Here are the steps to set up Notion for your team:

 1. Create a Notion account with your educational email ID.
 2. Create a Notion team space.